-A worker can apply to WIRO for a procedural review of a work capacity decision but only after an internal review has been carried out by the insurer and a merit review carried out by SIRA.
+A worker can apply to WIRO for a procedural review of a work capacity decision made before 1 January 2019.
+Procedural reviews are only available after an internal review has been carried out by the insurer and a merit review carried out by SIRA.

 What is a work capacity decision?

-Injured workers have the right to ask the insurer for an internal review of their work capacity decision.
-If a worker disagrees with the decision, they can ask for a merit review of the decision by SIRA.
-If the worker disagrees with SIRA’s recommendations the worker can seek a procedural review by WIRO.
+For work capacity decisions made before 1 January 2019, injured workers have the right to ask the insurer for an internal review of their work capacity decision.
+If a worker disagrees with the decision, they can then ask for a merit review of the decision by SIRA.
+If the worker disagrees with SIRA’s recommendations the worker can then seek a procedural review by WIRO.

 Step 1: internal insurer review

-You have the right to ask the insurer to review a decision that it has made about your work capacity.
+You have the right to ask the insurer to review a work capacity decision.
 You should make this request by completing the Application for internal review by insurer provided by SIRA.
 This form must be provided to your insurer as soon as possible.